-Anonymous, which shortly knocked the Federal Bureau of Investigation and Department of Justice sites offline in retaliation for the United States closing of file-sharing web site Megaupload, Anonymous is a shady group of worldwide hackers with zero central hierarchy.
+Anonymous, which shortly knocked the Federal Bureau of Investigation and Department of Justice sites offline in retaliation for the United States’ closing of the file-sharing website Megaupload, is a shady group of worldwide hackers with zero central hierarchy.

-The temporary crippling of the United States government websites is the most recent effort by the hacktivists, who are accountable for dozens of online assaults over the past couple of years.
-The FBI and Department of Justice websites were back within a couple of hours.
-According to computer security department, Anonymous doesn’t have a primal authority but operates with an “hive mind mentality,” concurring on objectives in discussions in IRC channels and striking simultaneously.
+The temporary crippling of the United States government websites is the most recent effort by hacktivists, who are accountable for dozens of online assaults over the past couple of years.
+The FBI and Department of Justice websites returned within a couple of hours.
+According to the computer security department, Anonymous doesn’t have a primal authority but operates with a “hive mind mentality,” concurring on objectives in discussions in IRC channels and striking simultaneously.

 Anonymous, active @anonops, one of the several Twitter accounts utilized by the group, laid claim that Thursday’s assaults on the Department of Justice and Federal Bureau of Investigation websites were their largest ever, involving over 5,600 people.